 The Iraq Fatality Investigations (IFI) is a form of judicial inquiry tasked with investigating the circumstances surrounding Iraqi deaths involving British forces on a case by case basis.
 It is chaired by the Inspector, a retired judge.

 The IFI is not concerned with determining civil or criminal liability.
 Appropriate cases are referred by the Ministry of Defence only after it has been decided that there is no realistic prospect of a criminal conviction and all criminal investigations and review processes have been completed.
 At the start of each case, the Inspector requests undertakings from the Attorney General and the Prosecutor of the International Criminal Court (ICC) that witnesses will not be prosecuted on the basis of any self-incriminating evidence they provide to the IFI.

-At the end of each Investigation, the Inspector publishes a report in which he sets out his findings.
+At the end of each Investigation, the Inspector publishes a report in which she sets out her findings.

 How we work